top of page

 A man and his Border Collie dog are taking a break from the hike and sit down to enjoy the

-• I listen to a client's concerns and goals.
+• I start by listening to each client's concerns, questions and goals.

 PBC_Patterns-01.png